 Connected to the Internet, your academic team can compete directly with schools hundreds or thousands of miles away without the costs and inconvenience of traveling.
 The cost to enter our Fall National QuizNet tournament is $150.
-You may compete in up to eight preliminary-round matches, plus another one or two games if you make it to the playoffs.
-All matches last about an hour, and will take place every week, starting the week of February 6, for 8 consecutive weeks.
+You may compete in up to seven preliminary-round matches, plus another one or two games if you make it to the playoffs.
+All matches last about an hour, and will take place every week, starting the week of Oct.
+2, for 7 consecutive weeks.

 |High School Leagues (choose one):|